getdnsapi/getdns/README.md

 The goals of this implementation of the getdns API are:

 * Provide an open source implementation, in C, of the formally described getdns API by Paul Hoffman at <http://www.vpnc.org/getdns-api/>
-* Initial support for FreeBSD, MS-Windows, OSX, Linux (CentOS/RHEL, Ubuntu) via functional "configure" script
+* Initial support for FreeBSD, OSX, Linux (CentOS/RHEL, Ubuntu) via functional "configure" script
 * Initial support to include the Android platform
 * Include examples and tests as part of the build
 * Document code using doxygen